aws-samples/amazon-connect-copy/README.md

     (so target components will not refer to any components in the source)
   - `helper.var` - variables of the two instances
     (instance A is the source, and instance B is the target)
-- Optionally, run `bin/connect_copy` with no arguments to show the help message:
+- Optionally, run `connect_copy` with no arguments to show the help message:
   ```
   Usage: connect_copy [-?d] [-g cf_prefix] helper
       Copy Amazon Connect instance A to instance B safely, based on the